 What Happens After My Employer Knows About My Injury?

 Once you've sent notice to your employer, they must file a report with their insurance company within 10 days.
 If they fail to do so, you may file a claim directly with Colorado's Division of Workers' Compensation anytime within two years of the injury.
 The insurance company then has 20 days to deny or approve the claim.
 Your employer cannot retaliate against you for filing a claim, but workers' compensation law does not require them to hold a job open for you while you are injured.
 However, you may be protected by other state and federal laws.

 What if My Claim Is Denied or Challenged?

 If your claim is denied or you have a dispute with the insurance company, you have several options, including an Application for Expedited Hearing (which must be filed within 45 days).
 If you disagree with the extent to which the insurance company has agreed to cover you, you must object within 30 days.
 You may represent yourself throughout this process, but an attorney can be instrumental in meeting deadlines, preparing documents, and representing you against the insurance company's attorneys.

 Unfortunately, workers' compensation hearings and procedures can be very complicated and time-consuming.
-If you don't follow rules, your benefits could be reduced or barred altogether.
-Learn more about these requirements and your potential benefits by receiving a free claim evaluation from a local attorney who has experience with Colorado's workers' compensation laws.
+And, if you don't follow the rules, your benefits could be reduced or barred altogether.
+Learn more about these requirements and your potential benefits by talking to a local personal injury attorney who has experience with Colorado's workers' compensation laws.